 Baby & Toddler Shoe Sizes

-Add ½ inch, or 1.3 cm, to the longest measurement to allow room for growth, then use the sizing charts below to find the perfect size shoe for your baby or toddler.
+For both our My Flexx and My Shoes collections, add ½ inch or 1.3 cm to your child’s longest measurement to allow room for growth, then use the sizing charts below to find the perfect size shoe for your baby or toddler.

 Baby & Toddler Shoe Size Charts

-My Mocs & My Moc Boots Size Chart
+My Flexx and My Flexx Boots Size Chart

 My Shoes & My Boots Size Chart

-Tip: If your baby’s foot is between sizes choose the next size up.
+Tip: If between sizes order the next size up.

 How often should you check shoe size?

-Kids’ feet grow quickly; some toddlers can gain a full shoe size in as little as six months!
-To make sure your baby’s shoes still fit properly, it’s best to measure his or her feet every two to three months.
+Kids’ feet grow quickly; some toddlers can gain a full shoe size in as little as 6 months!
+To make sure your baby’s shoes still fit properly, it’s best to measure their feet every 2 to 3 months.